-Peter's statement that Jesus 'preached to the spirits in prison' (I Peter 3:19) has for years baffled many a Bible student.
-Richard Ritenbaugh examines this verse in context, showing that the traditional interpretation is woefully off-base to the point of suggesting a totally unbiblical conclusion.
+Peter's statement that Jesus 'preached to the spirits in prison' has baffled many a Bible student.
+The traditional interpretation is woefully off-base.

-The doctrine of resurrection is one of the chief teachings of Christianity.
-In fact, our very hope hangs on it!
-For those of us called and chosen in this age, the first resurrection is especially vital.
+The doctrine of resurrection is a chief teachings of Christianity.
+For those called and chosen in this age, the first resurrection is especially vital.

 A scriptural explanation of the time of Christ's death, burial and resurrection, showing that He died on a Wednesday and rose from the dead on the Sabbath.

 This past Sunday, March 4, the Discovery Channel aired Titanic-producer/director James Cameron's controversial documentary, The Lost Tomb of Jesus. ...

 Human tradition and Bible truth regarding the timing of Christ's crucifixion and resurrection do not square.
 Here is the overwhelming chronological evidence.

 As a biblical motif, the third day indicates a colossal turn-around from hopelessness to victory.
 The third day revival motif recurs throughout Scripture.

 Redemption is useless to mortal beings without God's gift of eternal life (I Corinthians 15:19), which God made possible through Christ's resurrection.